embo-press/traxiv/README.md

     source .venv/bin/activate
     pip install -r requirements.txt

-Credentials to your hypothes.is account and MongoDB databases should be stored in an `.env` file by editing the provided `.env.example` file.
+Credentials to your hypothes.is account should be stored in an `.env` file by editing the provided `.env.example` file.

 **⚠️ Do NOT add, commit or push your `.env` file since it contains your private personal credentials.**